Orange County Executive Representation

 The Equal Employment Opportunity Commission (EEOC) defines retaliation to include firing, demoting, harassing, or retaliating in respect to any aspect of employment such as job assignments, promotions, training, and fringe benefits.
 California Labor Code section 1102.5 prohibits retaliation against any employee who provides information to a government or law enforcement agency.

 If you are a whistleblowing executive in California who has been subjected to retaliation, the law protects you from retaliation.
 Retaliation is prohibited under the California Labor Code, the California Fair Employment and Housing Act (FEHA), as well as under federal law.
-Even so, the EEOC received 3,088 charges of retaliation in California in a past year.
+Even so, the EEOC received 3,088 charges of retaliation in California in the past year.
 Nationwide, there were 37,955 retaliation charges filed with EEOC.

 Unpaid Wages Owed to California Executives